briandgomez/Study/Front End/Notes.md

 # React.js
 A JS library used to create single page web applications and UIs by using components.

 **seperation of concerns** - the idea of seperating an application into sections or parts where each section has a specific role.
-It makes code easier to read and resusable.
+It makes code easier to read and reusable.

 **single page web application**  - a app that does NOT reload the entire page when a change is made.
-Instead it only reloads the particular section of the app where the change was made (It makes apps more efficient).
+Instead it only reloads the particular section of the app where the change was made.
+It makes apps more efficient.
 Ex:
 <img width="383" alt="image" src="https://user-images.githubusercontent.com/69539559/164130166-588bf7bb-c6a8-4a4f-a922-fc2aba643b20.png">